Anjan-AI/TSAI-EVA5/Week-1 Background & Basics Machine Learning Intuition/Assignment.md

 ***ANS :***
 **Kernel** are the matrix of odd no size (usually 3X3) which is convolved with the image to extract certain features.
 <br/>The values of the kernel and the symmetry is responsible for a particular type of feature.
-for example the below 3X3 kernel can be used to produce a horizontal edge.
+for example, the below 3X3 kernel can be used to produce a horizontal edge.
 |-1|-1 |-1|
 |:---:|:---:|:---:|
 | 0 |0 |0 |